 If I take longer than four weeks to respond, you're free to remind me or to withdraw your submission.

-I archive poems on the site, but after the week of first publication, you may submit your poem elsewhere for reprint consideration or ask me to remove it from the archives.
-If your poem is reprinted, I'd appreciate an acknowledgment that it first appeared at The 5-2.
+I archive poems on the site, but after the week of first publication, you may submit your poem elsewhere for reprint consideration or ask me to remove it from the site.
+If your poem is reprinted elsewhere, I'd appreciate an acknowledgment that it first appeared at The Five-Two.

-If you'd like to record for poets unable to do so, email G_SO at YAHOO dot COM.
+- Record Five-Two Poems of the Week for poets unable to do so.
+Email G_SO at YAHOO dot COM.
 You can make your own audio/video files or call my dedicated voicemail.

-If you'd like to guest-edit for a week, email G_SO at YAHOO dot COM at least two months in advance of the week you would like your chosen poem published.
+- Guest-edit The Five-Two.
+Email G_SO at YAHOO dot COM at least two months in advance of the week you would like your chosen poem to run.
 This gives me time to announce you, and poets time to prepare their work.

-Sample guest-editing timeframe: Say you would like to choose the poem for the week of June 4, 2012.
-You would notify me by April 4.
-I would announce your guest spot on the site, setting a submission deadline of May 7.
-On May 8, I would send you one document of all the submissions received.
-You would have up to May 22 to choose one poem to be published.
-I would notify the poets and, finally, post your chosen poem on June 4.
+Sample guest-editing timeframe: Say you would like to choose the poem for the week of June 2, 2014.
+You would let me know of your interest by April 2.
+I would announce your guest spot on the site, setting a submission deadline of April 30.
+On May 1, I would send you one document of all the submissions received.
+You would have up to May 14 to choose one poem to be published.
+I would notify the poets of your choice and, finally, post your chosen poem on June 2.

 Along with the poet's signed confession, I'd include your "ruling" as guest editor—up to fifty words about why you chose the poem for publication.